-Soft, chewy, butterscotch brownies with a rich, fluffy, brown butter buttercream!
+Soft, chewy, butterscotch brownies with a rich, fluffy, caramel-like, fragrant brown butter frosting!
 These Butterscotch Blondies with Brown Butter Frosting have the most amazing combination of flavors, and are the perfect brownie recipe for fall!

 I grabbed 4 or 5 things and took them with me all the way to Pennsylvania.
-I was so excited to contribute to the picnic.
-Until this idea, I was just going to hop off the plane and be a freeloader.
-These Butterscotch Blondies with Brown Butter Frosting were one of the desserts that came with me, and these were a hit.
+These Butterscotch Blondies with Brown Butter Frosting were one of the desserts that came with me.

 I’ve actually had the recipe for the Butterscotch Blondies for years and years, but I never used to frost them with anything.
 And they don’t really need a frosting.
-They are so delicious on their own.
 Super soft and chewy, very buttery and rich.
 These are amazing because they not only have butterscotch chips stirred into the batter, but also melted as part of the batter.
 Butterscotch everywhere!

 Brown butter takes on such caramel/butterscotch-like qualities that I felt like it would complement these bars nicely, and it does.
 Then again, there’s really nothing that brown butter doesn’t make better!
 These Butterscotch Blondies with Brown Butter Frosting are the perfect brownie for fall!